mailslurp/mailslurp-client/README.md

 See method documentation for a [list of all functions](https://www.mailslurp.com/docs/js/docs/).

 ### Fetch emails from inbox
+To read emails that already exist in an inbox use the [EmailController](https://www.mailslurp.com/docs/js/docs/classes/emailcontrollerapi/) `getEmail` method.
+To wait for expected emails that may not have arrived yet use the [WaitForController](https://www.mailslurp.com/docs/js/docs/classes/waitforcontrollerapi/).

 There are many ways to receive and fetch emails in MailSlurp.
 Emails have many properties including body, subject, attachments and more.
 See the API docs for [full email reference](https://www.mailslurp.com/docs/js/docs/interfaces/email/).